The

 The Game of Chess has the second distinction of being the first book to be reprinted!
 The second printing of the book in 1483 had an interesting sidebar.
 It was printed in Westminster.
 The first edition was printed in Bruges where Caxton had been politically involved in the local merchant's association.
 He had ingratiated himself with Margaret, the Duchess of York, the sister of King Edward IV - in fact it was under her urging that he translated The Recuyell of the Historyes of Troye to begin with.
 The book was dedicated to Edward's son and Margaret's brother - George, Duke of Clarence by his humble and unknown servant, William Caxton.
 Claxton set up a press in Westminster in 1476 and, when in 1483 he reprinted the book, he praises the book in the dedication for it's moral value and ...woodcut illustrations but doesn't mention George who happened to have been beheaded for treason in 1478.

-The Cambridge History of English and American Literature (vol. XIII, ch.
+Here's the story as described by The Cambridge History of English and American Literature (vol. XIII, ch.
 3):

 The first book printed in the English language was the Recuyell of the Histories of Troy, issued, about 1475, at Bruges.
 The French original was compiled in the year 1464 by Raoul le Fevre, chaplain to Philip, duke of Burgundy, and, four years later, Caxton began to translate it into English; but, disheartened, as he tells us in his prologue, by his imperfect knowledge of French, never having been in France, and by the rudeness and broadness of his English, he soon laid the work aside.
 Encouraged by Margaret, duchess of Burgundy, he, later, resumed his task and finished the work in 1471.
 His knowledge of French was not perfect, as may be seen from occasional curious mistranslations, but his position must have required an adequate knowledge of the language.
 So, too, with his English.
 His education had been good, and he had served as apprentice with one of the most prominent of London citizens; so that he had every opportunity to acquire good English and lose his provincialisms.
-Nearly all his literary work consisted of translations, but, to most of his publications, he added prologues or epilogues which have a pleasant personal touch, and show us that he had one valuable possession, a sense of humor.
+Nearly all his literary work consisted of translations, but, to most of his publications, he added prologues or epilogues which have a pleasant personal touch, and show us that he had one valuable possession, a sense of

 His Recuyell of the Histories of Troy was a popular book at the Burgundian court, and Caxton was importuned by many famous persons to make copies for them.
 The copying of so large a book was a wearisome undertaking; so Caxton, remembering the art of printing which he had seen in practical use at Cologne, determined to undertake it on his own account and thus be able to supply his patrons with copies easily and rapidly.
 Accordingly, about 1475, a printed edition was issued, followed, shortly, by Caxton’s translation from two French versions of the Liber de ludo scacchorum of Jacobus de Cessolis, made by Jean Faron and Jean de Vignay.
 Caxton, in his Game and Playe of the Chesse, made use of both these versions, translating partly from one and partly from the other.
 The last book he printed at Bruges was the Quatre dernieres choses.